rill

 Error handling can be non-trivial in concurrent applications.
 Rill simplifies this by providing a structured approach to the problem.
 Pipelines typically consist of a sequence of non-blocking channel transformations, followed by a blocking stage that returns a final result and an error.
 The general rule is: any error occurring anywhere in a pipeline is propagated down to the final stage, where it's caught by some blocking function and returned to the caller.

 Rill provides a wide selection of blocking functions.
-Some of them are:
+Here are some commonly used ones:

 • ForEach: Concurrently applies a user function to each item in the stream.
 Example